quantum-journal/quantum-journal/README.md

 1. The quantum-plots.ipynb Jupyter notebook and matplotlib style for effortlessly producing professional looking plots in python.

-2. The quantum-lyx-template.lyx LxY style, which allow you to generate the LaTeX source of your quantumarticle manuscript with the LyX document processor.
+2. The quantum-lyx-template.lyx LxY layout, which allow you to generate the LaTeX source of your quantumarticle manuscript with the LyX document processor.

 ## Changelog